MicrosoftDocs/nav-content/dynamics-nav-app/assembly-how-to-undo-assembly-posting.md

 ---
-    title: How to Undo Assembly Posting | Microsoft Docs
+    title: How to Undo Assembly Posting
     description: Sometimes you may need to undo a posted assembly order, for example when the order was posted with mistakes that must be corrected, or because it should not have been posted in the first place and must be rolled back.
     services: project-madeira
     documentationcenter: ''